sdhand/x11fs/README.md

 -----

 See the [wiki](https://github.com/sdhand/x11fs/wiki) for more information.
-Or go here for a simple example setup: https://github.com/sdhand/x11fs/wiki/Example-Setup
+Or go [here](https://github.com/sdhand/x11fs/wiki/Example-Setup) for a simple example setup.

 Thanks to